Best Engagement Rings for Nurses and Doctors

 Platinum engagement ring with center diamond.
 See it here.

 Like platinum, titanium is also hypoallergenic and is often used for surgical implants.
 This makes it a great option for those working in a healthcare setting who suffer from sensitivities to other precious metals.
 Another advantage of titanium jewelry is its lightweight feel on the finger.
-Titanium is also very affordable but resizing it can be difficult.
+Titanium is also very affordable but resizing it can be difficult or to cut off in an emergency.

 Silicon ring is a perfect option for doctor and nurses